Skip to content

 c

-Difficulty Self-Assessment: If you find the exercises difficult, please review the design思路 of the corresponding sections.
-Especially for resize — it's essentially a combination of reserve + memset/memcpy.
-Once you figure out which positions need filling and what values to fill them with, the code will naturally follow.
+Self-Assessment: If you find the implementation exercises difficult, please review the design rationale from the corresponding sections.
+Specifically for resize—it is essentially a combination of reserve + memset/memcpy.
+Once you clarify which positions need filling and what values to fill them with, the code will follow naturally.